Helen Vangikar is an independent Toxicology Consultant who has worked in the field of analytical chemistry and toxicology since 1988.

 Currently Helen is a Technical Assessor for UKAS assessing ISO/IEC 17025, the Forensic Codes of Practice and Conduct, ISO 17043 and a number of ILAC and WADA supporting documents.
 In addition she is contributing to the workplace drug and alcohol groups for the Faculty of Occupational Medicine and the Society of Occupational Medicine.

-Helen has been President of the European Workplace Drug Testing Society (EWDTS) and is a former committee member of the LTG, formally the London Toxicology Group.
+Helen has been President of the European Workplace Drug Testing Society (EWDTS) and is a past committee member of the LTG, formally the London Toxicology Group.
 She remains active in both groups.